pococms/website/docs/seo.md

 if Google decides your site is dangerous, they will downrank it or remove it from the public search results.

-How can PocoCMS make the claim it's SEO-enabled?
-Because it closely follows guidelines such as the invaluable
+PocoCMS claims to be SEO-enabled because it closely follows guidelines such as the invaluable
 [Google SEO starter guide](https://developers.google.com/search/docs/fundamentals/seo-starter-guide) and [The beginner's guide to SEO](https://moz.com/beginners-guide-to-seo) from [Moz](https://moz.com),